jethliya-balaji/DevHub/README.md

     - View and Interact with the documentation
     - No access to use until registered

+## Usage

+ * Visit the website
+ * Register as a hiring manager or developer
+ * Login with your registered details
+ * Explore the full features and different pages of the site

 ## Project Specification
 This project is fully responsive and can be accessed / viewed on all screens/devices
 * Mobile Phones